What is a Pueblo Magico?

 Top 5 Pueblo Magicos Near Puerto Vallarta

 Sayulita, Nayarit is a bohemian beach town along the Riviera Nayarit coastline.
+Out of all the Pueblo Magicos near Puerto Vallarta, Sayulita is likely the most visited.
 It has been well known within the surfing community for years but has recently seen more travelers visiting for the beach & wellness vibes.
 Only 45 minutes from the Puerto Vallarta International Airport (PVR), this Pueblo Magico is easily accessible.
 It has an abundance of accommodation options, from boutique hotels to villas.
 It has three beautiful beaches and a lush jungle backdrop.
 Sayulita boasts colorful homes, authentic architecture & cobblestone streets.
 And Sayulita has a vibrant community of locals, newcomers & travelers.
 You immediately feel the magic of Sayulita and can see why it is a Pueblo Magico.

 Top things to do in Sayulita: